I’ve got a story for y’all. It is slightly strange, but it makes me laugh whenever I think about the conversation.

 - In a double boiler, combine the two chocolates and the unsalted butter, heating until the chocolate is melted and smooth.

-- Once chocolate has melted, place regular-sized muffin papers into a muffin tin.
+- As the chocolate melts, place regular-sized muffin liners into a muffin tin.

-- Place the muffin tin into the freezer, and let cool for 30 minutes, or until the cups are hard.
+- Place the muffin tin into the freezer, and let chill for 30 minutes, or until the chocolate has hardened.

-- While the chocolate is setting, stir the peanut butter, brown sugar and vanilla extract.
-Stir those until just combined, then set aside.
+- While the chocolate freezes, whip the peanut butter, brown sugar and vanilla extract together using the hand mixer.

 - When the chocolate cups have been pulled out of the freezer, dollop about two tablespoons of the peanut butter mixture into them.